 All income due to the school for the supply of goods or services should be collected promptly.
 Where invoices are required to be raised for the collection of income, they should be issued promptly.
-Any subsequent writing off of debt should comply with and be in accordance with the Financial Regulations.
+Any subsequent debt write off should comply with and be in accordance with the Financial Regulations.